 You’ll learn how to apply and use EQs and Compressors for the purpose of making your dialogue and voiceovers stand out in the mix, and learn time-saving workflows for applying effects and volume adjustments to multiple audio components in your project.

 This tutorial will teach you more than the what buttons to push.
-You’ll learn the basic principles of sound mixing so your soundtracks will enhance your story not detract from it.
+You’ll learn industry-proven workflows for organizing your dialogue, music and effects using Final Cut Pro’s Magnetic Timeline.

-Project Media: The tutorial also includes media files for following along in Final Cut Pro X.
+Project Media: The tutorial includes media files for following along in Final Cut Pro X.

 Steve Martin is the creative force behind Ripple Training and has been using and teaching Final Cut Pro since 1999.
 Since Final Cut Pro's introduction, he has introduced thousands of people to Final Cut Pro through his classes, workshops and training products.
 He has consulted and/or trained for Apple, Adobe, Disney, Canon, Walmart and other companies.
 He is also a writer, producer and avid photographer.Full Bio

 Created for the Final Cut Pro X editor who wants to add professional motion graphics and visual effects to his or her video projects, but doesn’t have the time to learn Apple’s Motion from the ground up.